zxxtlz/Firefox-Sigma/README.md

 https://github.com/KiKaraage/Firefox-Alphaz
 But i have also added some things that in my opinion make it better

-Things such as having simpleMenuWizard (fixes context menus and tabs) in the chrome folder already installed

-Or simple things like adding the "Save image as..." button, i was surprised to see it not be there in the first place.

-This is the theme I've used for some time now.
-It would make you motivated to close unneeded tabs, or live with 4+ row of tabs lol.

 ### What's the same...
 - It's still **clean**.
 No window control buttons.